ubccr/xdmod/docs/upgrade.md

 RPM Upgrade Process
 -------------------

-The XDMoD 9.0 RPM no longer puts the example Apache configuration into the Apache configuration directory.
+The Open XDMoD 9.0 RPM no longer puts the example Apache configuration into the Apache configuration directory.
 Instead an example configuration is provided in the `/usr/share/xdmod/templates` directory.
 After upgrading the RPM, you will need to manually update your Apache